- clothes not drying are still wet at the end of the cycle

-1. Check if the appliance is displaying the error code
+Check if the appliance is displaying an error code

 - The error message can be a code in the display, a flashing LED or a sequence of beeps.

-- If an error code is displayed, see the user manual for troubleshooting.
+- If an error code is displayed, check our support articles for troubleshooting.

 - Firstly, clean the appliance and then start a timed cycle of at least 120 minutes with no load.